 A MATLAB® UI is a figure window to which you add user-operated components.
 You can select, size, and position these components as you like.
 Using callbacks you can make the components do what you want when the user clicks or manipulates the components with keystrokes.

-You can build MATLAB GUIs in two ways:
+You can build MATLAB UIs in two ways:

 This approach starts with a figure that you populate with components from within a graphic layout editor.
-GUIDE creates an associated code file containing callbacks for the GUI and its components.
+GUIDE creates an associated code file containing callbacks for the UI and its components.
 GUIDE saves both the figure (as a FIG-file) and the code file.
-Opening either one also opens the other to run the GUI.
+You can launch your application from either file.

 Using this approach, you create a code file that defines all component properties and behaviors.
 When a user executes the file, it creates a figure, populates it with components, and handles user interactions.
 Typically, the figure is not saved between sessions because the code in the file creates a new one each time it runs.

 The code files of the two approaches look different.
-Programmatic GUI files are generally longer, because they explicitly define every property of the figure and its controls, as well as the callbacks.
-GUIDE GUIs define most of the properties within the figure itself.
+Programmatic UI files are generally longer, because they explicitly define every property of the figure and its controls, as well as the callbacks.
+GUIDE UIs define most of the properties within the figure itself.
 They store the definitions in its FIG-file rather than in its code file.
-The code file contains callbacks and other functions that initialize the GUI when it opens.
+The code file contains callbacks and other functions that initialize the UI when it opens.

-You can create a GUI with GUIDE and then modify it programmatically.
-However, you cannot create a GUI programmatically and then modify it with GUIDE.
+You can create a UI with GUIDE and then modify it programmatically.
+However, you cannot create a UI programmatically and then modify it with GUIDE.

-It is often simpler to create GUIs that contain only a few components programmatically.
+It is often simpler to create UIs that contain only a few components programmatically.
 You can fully define each component with a single function call.

-GUIDE simplifies the creation of moderately complex GUIs.
+GUIDE simplifies the creation of moderately complex UIs.

-Creating complex GUIs programmatically lets you control exact placement of the components and provides reproducibility.
+Creating complex UIs programmatically lets you control exact placement of the components and provides reproducibility.